Aleppo was never meant to fall.

 When word reached Damascus of how HTS was behaving, rumors began to spread that it was all a feint to keep civilians inside Aleppo so that they could later be used as human shields by HTS when the real battles with pro-Assad forces started.

-For most of the push across northern Syria, Assad was holed up in Moscow on a scheduled visit, as the city Russian warplanes had helped him recapture in late 2016, over the space of over a year, gave itself over to an enemy within 72 hours.
+For most of the push across northern Syria, Assad was holed up in Moscow on a scheduled visit, as the city that Russian warplanes had helped him recapture in late 2016, over the space of over a year, gave itself over to an enemy within 72 hours.
 For Putin, the spectacle must have met with a mixture of contempt and schadenfreude.
 Kyiv was meant to fall in three days, not Aleppo.
-HTS and the SNA sacked not only Syrian military installations but also Russian ones, killing or capturing Russian soldiers and taking Kuweires airbase in Aleppo.
+HTS and the SNA sacked not only Syrian military installations but also Russian ones, killing or capturing Russian soldiers and taking Kuweires Air Base in Aleppo.
 That said, this rout only underscores how weak and hollow Putin’s Levantine client is, and how wrongheaded it was for him to rely on Iranian militias, as opposed to a conventional military, to keep Assadistan together.
 Russia may be strategically wedded to Iran in Syria, Ukraine and Yemen, but that doesn’t mean it enjoys seeing itself as the junior partner in the relationship.
-Chatter among Russian military bloggers is heavily slanted at castigating Assad for causing this mess, which they think he alone should clean up.
+Chatter among Russian military bloggers is heavily slanted toward castigating Assad for causing this mess, which they think he alone should clean up.
 Putin’s spokesman, Dmitry Peskov, similarly put the onus on the “Syrian government” for restoring security in Aleppo.

 Russian jets only started pounding targets in the city — many of them characteristically civilian, including a Franciscan Italian church — within the last 48 hours.
 Idlib has been under constant Russian bombardment for years and that hasn’t changed.
 Otherwise, the cavalry isn’t coming; it’s retrenching.